deeptools/deepTools/manual/GalaxyFAQs.md

 #### The heatmap I generated looks very "coarse", I would like a much more fine-grained image. <a name="hmresolution"></a>
 * decrease the __bin size__ when generating the matrix using computeMatrix
-  * go to "advanced options" --> "Length, in base pairs, of the non-overlapping bin for averaging the score over the regions length" --> define a smaller value, e.g. 50 or 25 bp
+  * go to "advanced options" &rarr; "Length, in base pairs, of the non-overlapping bin for averaging the score over the regions length" &rarr; define a smaller value, e.g. 50 or 25 bp
 * make sure, however, that you used a sufficiently small bin size when calculating the bigWig file, though (if generated with deepTools, you can check the option "bin size")

 #### How can I change the automatic labels of the clusters in a kmeans clustered heatmap?<a name="hmlabels"></a>
 Each cluster will get its own box, exactly the same way as different groups of regions.
-Therefore, you can use the same option to define the labels of the final heatmap: Heatmapper --> "Advanced output options" --> "Labels for the regions plotted in the heatmap".
+Therefore, you can use the same option to define the labels of the final heatmap: Heatmapper &rarr; "Advanced output options" &rarr; "Labels for the regions plotted in the heatmap".

-If you indicated 3 clusters for kmeans clustering, enter here: C1, C2, C3 --> instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.
+If you indicated 3 clusters for kmeans clustering, enter here: C1, C2, C3 &rarr; instead of the full default label ("cluster 1"), the heatmap will be labeled with the abbreviations.

 #### How do I calculate the effective genome size for an organism that's not in your list?<a name="effGenomeSize"></a>
 This is something you will have to find a solution outside of deepTools at the moment.
 We suggest to run faCount from UCSC tools.
 If you used multi-read alignment (e.g. with bowtie2), then you can use that tool to report the total number of bases as well as the number of unmapped bp, indicated by 'N'.
 The effective genome size is the total number of reads minus the number of 'N'.